elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/002-method-lookup.md

 ### Exploiting the lookup order of mixins

 Methods are looked up in mixins in reverse order of their inclusion, giving the last module you mixed in a priority spot in the lookup path.
 A pleasant effect that arises naturally from this rule is that it provides an elegant technique for monkey patching that does not rely on method aliasing.
-Let's look at an example of a typical patch that uses method aliasing, and how it could be written differently.
+Let's look at a patch that uses method aliasing, and how it could be written differently.

 Below is the code that Rubygems uses to patch `require` to add in gem loading functionality.
 Since `require` is just a method in Ruby, and not a keyword, the patch is relatively straightforward in pure Ruby.